Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Introduction

 The National Aeronautics and Space Administration (NASA) highlighted mass change missions as one of its top five priorities \citep{Wiese2022}.
 In November 2022, the European Space Agency (ESA) Council Meeting at Ministerial Level allocated \EUR{2.7} billion for Earth science research, in particular \EUR{120} million for the \emph{Mass change And Geosciences International Constellation} (MAGIC) project \citep{ESA_2022}.
-This project should consist of two pairs of satellites: one polar pair -- Mass Change Mission from DLR-NASA -- and one inclined orbit pair -- Next Generation Gravimetry Mission (NGGM) from ESA \citep[][]{Massotti.2021}.
-Fig.~\ref{NGGM_timeline} shows the timeline of past and planned gravimetry missions with major technical features.
+This project should consist of two pairs of satellites: one pair in a polar orbit -- the Mass Change Mission by German Aerospace Center (DLR) and NASA mentioned above -- and one pair in an inclined orbit -- the Next Generation Gravimetry Mission (NGGM) by ESA \citep[][]{Massotti.2021}.
+Fig.~\ref{NGGM_timeline} shows the timeline of past and planned gravimetry missions with their major technical features.
 Additionally, India and China are also interested in satellite gravimetry and already develop their own gravimetry missions.
-In 2019, China launched its technology demonstrator gravitational wave detector satellite TianQin-1 and plans the launch of TianQin-2 to investigate technologies to be used in future gravimetry missions \citep{Luo2020}.
-Moreover, at the end of 2021 China successfully launched its first pair of gravimetric satellites to low Earth orbit that utilize high-low and low-low satellite-to-satellite tracking techniques. \citet[][]{Xiao2023} demonstrated that the design requirements for the satellite platform were met and the ability to characterize global hydrological changes that are in agreement with the outputs from GRACE-FO mission.
+China launched its technology demonstrator gravitational wave detector satellite TianQin-1 in 2019 and plans the launch of TianQin-2 to investigate technologies to be used in future gravimetry missions \citep{Luo2020}.
+Moreover, at the end of 2021, China successfully launched its first pair of gravimetry satellites to a low Earth orbit that utilizes high-low and low-low satellite-to-satellite tracking techniques. \citet[][]{Xiao2023} demonstrated that the design requirements for the satellite platform were met and that it is capable of characterizing global hydrological changes that are in agreement with the outputs of the GRACE-FO mission.